hmakelin/gisnav/docs/pages/developer_guide.rst

     cd ~/px4_ros_com_ros2
     launch_test src/gisnav/test/test_mock_gps_node.py

-For code coverage you can use `coverage.py <https://coverage.readthedocs.io/en/6.4.1/>`_:
+For code coverage you can use ``coverage.py``.
+See the `official instructions <https://coverage.readthedocs.io/en/6.4.1/source.html>`_ on how to configure what source files to measure:

 .. code-block:: bash